sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 ## Launching Cloudbreak on AWS

+These steps describe how to launch Cloudbreak on AWS for production.
 Before launching Cloudbreak on AWS, review and meet the AWS-specific [prerequisites](aws-pre.md).
+Next, follow the steps below.

 {!docs/common-general-prod/vm-req.md!}